mullerdavid/ctf_writeups/cyberquest23/fcorp/WRITEUP.md

 The file is a windows executable that can be statically or dynamically analysed.

+Some files are zipped with a password to prevent antivirus programs instantly deleting them.
+Zip password is `infected`.

 # Loading in a virtual machine

 The binary was executed inside Windows Sandbox, but any other VM should suffice.